KuphJr/Adapter.ts/database-uploader/README.md

     "myArray": [ 0, 1, 2 ],
     "myObject": {
       "key": 1
-    },
-    "js": "const axios = require('axios'); const res = await axios.get(myString); const id = res.data.id; return id * myNum;"
     }
   }
+}
 ```

 Please note that the `ref` parameter must be a unique string and once it is used the data stored using this reference ID cannot be overwritten.
-The reference ID can only contain alphanumerical characters and must be less than or equal to 32 characters in length.
+The reference ID can only contain alphanumerical characters and must be 4 to 32 characters in length.

-The `vars` parameter is optional and contains an object whose keys correspond the the variable names which can be referenced in the user-provided JavaScript code when it is executed.
+The `vars` parameter contains an object whose keys correspond the the variable names which can be referenced in the user-provided JavaScript code when it is executed.
 If any matching variables are provided directly in an on-chain request, the values specified in the on-chain request will be used instead of the variable values provided here.

-The `js` parameter is optional and contains the JavaScript code which will be executed.
-If JavaScript code or an IPFS CID is provided directly in an on-chain request, the JavaScript code specified in the on-chain request will be used instead of the JavaScript code provided here.

 ## Installation Instructions for Chainlink Node Operators